 All maintenance for these works will remain the responsibility of the artist for the full project duration.
 The artist will perform bi-monthly site visits to each piece for routine maintenance, and check for any damage or needed repairs.
 In the event that the sculptures are damaged or vandalized, it will be the responsibility of the artist to clean, repair, or remove the sculpture, if the damage is irreparable.

 In the event that complaints are received about offensive or inappropriate postings in one of the message boards, it will be the responsibility of the artist, or a community sponsor, to remove these postings.

-Following installation, the artist will seek community sponsors, through my existing relationship with local neighborhood associations, to assume this responsibility.
+Following installation, the artist will seek community sponsors, through existing relationships with local neighborhood associations, to assume this responsibility.

-INSTALLATION: It is the responsibility of the artist to work with a contractor that is fully licensed and insured to install the concrete bases properly per the standards of the Department of Parks, Recreation and Community Facilities and City of Richmond code.
+INSTALLATION: It is the responsibility of the artist to work with a contractor that is fully licensed and insured to install the concrete bases properly per the standards of the Parks Department and City of Richmond code.